dezzak/lmld-constitution/constitution.md

     (a) The Chair - to
-      (i) chair all General and Executive Committee Meetings, (ii) in the event of a tied vote the Chair shall have an additional casting vote, (iii) be jointly responsible with the Treasurer for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;
+      (i) chair all General and Executive Committee Meetings, (ii) in the event of a tied vote the Chair shall have an additional casting vote, (iii) be jointly responsible with the Treasurer for the Local Party's compliance with the Political Parties, Elections and Referendums Act 2000;
     (b) The Vice-Chair - to chair General and Executive Committee Meetings if the Chair is unable to do so;
     (c) The Secretary - to :
-      (i) handle the Local Party’s correspondence,
+      (i) handle the Local Party's correspondence,
       (ii) maintain minutes of meetings,
       (iii) act as Returning Officer for Elections (unless they are a candidate);
     (d) The Treasurer - to
-      (i) handle the Local Party’s financial business and present audited accounts to General Meetings, (ii) be jointly responsible with the Chair for the Local Party’s compliance with the Political Parties, Elections and Referendums Act 2000;
+      (i) handle the Local Party's financial business and present audited accounts to General Meetings, (ii) be jointly responsible with the Chair for the Local Party's compliance with the Political Parties, Elections and Referendums Act 2000;
     (e) The Data Officer - to:
       (i) receive all notices of application for membership and refer them to the Executive Committee for acceptance, (ii) maintain a membership register and provide Branch and Local Party Officers with lists of members as necessary under this Constitution,